 Click for Full Review

 I didn’t have high hopes for the Redragon M901 PERDITION.
-Mostly because of its very low price compared to the other mice on this list.
+Mostly because of its meager price compared to the other mice on this list.
 But this mouse surprised us very positively.
 Not only is it a fantastic MMO mouse, but it also performs almost on par with the other, more expensive mice on the list.

 It’s only at half the price of most good gaming mice.
 The specifications and raw power in this mouse are outstanding and among the best on the market.
 How they managed to put all of that in this gaming mouse without slapping a larger price tag on it is beyond me.

-It has endless customization options in the form of over 16 million colors for the LED display, weight adjustment and a decent software explicitly made for this mouse.
-Which is also very user-friendly.
+It has endless customization options in the form of over 16 million colors for the LED display, weight adjustment and decent software explicitly made for this mouse, which is also very user-friendly.
 I struggled to find the proper title for this mouse since it’s without a doubt the best value, money can buy, but it’s also among the best in term of performance.
 Also, it has some of the highest specifications.
 Personally, I would prefer the Utech MMO mouse a tiny bit, but it’s also three times as expensive.